Izzinaut7/FluoCascade/README.md

 **absorption.py**
 After calculating the number of absorbed photons, it calculates the number of photons absorbed by all elements in the voxel, as well as the total ammount of the fluorescence photons originating rom the voxel.

+**plot_abs.py**
+Read the output from the calcualtion and plot several png files with the

 Output:
 the generated fields are exported into *.npz file format, the NumPy compressed arrays.
-To examine these arrays use plot.py and *save_txt.py* .
+To examine these arrays use plot.py and **save_txt.py** .

 Note: *save_txt.py* does not work yet.

 ## Input Parameters:

 parameters.py is used to modify the calculation parameters, as well as the data directory.

 Important: data directory must exist before starting the simulation.